 Afterward we had to choose the programming language.
 Since we had the freedom of choice, between the three suggested programming languages Java, C++ and Python, we made a joint decision to use Python as the main programming language in our team project.
 One of the requirements was to finish the team project in time, therefore our decision to use Python is justified.
 Using Python we could work faster and integrate our subsystems more effectively [2].
-Our programming language of choice is multi-platform, therefore our test software would be easy portable to other operating systems.
+Our programming language of choice is multiplatform, therefore our test software would be easy portable to other operating systems.

 Likewise we had to decide how our test software will work.
-One of the requirements by Dennis and Konrad was to make the software capable of being run from the terminal.
-The next requirement was to make a good looking GUI so that even an operator user without Linux experience could handle the tests.
+One of the requirements by Dennis and Konrad was to make the software caable of being run from the terminal.